callat-qcd/espressodb/doc-src/arXiv/use-case.md

 7d.
 As needed, Fourier Transform these files to project the formfactors onto definite momentum transfers.
 7e.
 Analyze the correlation functions to extract the relevant physics.

-In Figure 1, we show an example ``LatteDB`` Table from step 7b.
+In Figure 1, we show an example LatteDB Table from step 7b.
 The user is able to filter on each column to very quickly assess the production status (green means the tsliced_source_averaged file exists, red means it is missing) and decide what configurations in what ensembles need to be managed in production.

-More importantly, our production scripts interact with ``LatteDB``, therefore even without the visualization, the scripts will only generate work that ``LatteDB`` records as missing.
-This interaction with ``LatteDB`` significantly reduces the amount of human time required to manage the computations.
-We are actively constructing routines to also store the final data files to tape, the status of which is stored in a related ``LatteDB`` table.
+More importantly, our production scripts interact with LatteDB, therefore even without the visualization, the scripts will only generate work that LatteDB records as missing.
+This interaction with LatteDB significantly reduces the amount of human time required to manage the computations.
+We are actively constructing routines to also store the final data files to tape, the status of which is stored in a related LatteDB table.
 Thus, the user can query the database instead of the file system for the existence of data files, significantly reducing the load on the file system as well.
-Example use scripts for interacting with ``LatteDB`` can be found in our management repository for these INCITE projects [https://github.com/callat-qcd/nucleon_elastic_FF](https://github.com/callat-qcd/nucleon_elastic_FF) in the `scripts` folder and the `notebooks` folder in ``LatteDB``.
-These scripts will be updated regularly to encompass more and more utilities from ``EspressoDB`` providing a complete working example.
+Example use scripts for interacting with LatteDB can be found in our management repository for these INCITE projects [https://github.com/callat-qcd/nucleon_elastic_FF](https://github.com/callat-qcd/nucleon_elastic_FF) in the `scripts` folder and the `notebooks` folder in LatteDB.
+These scripts will be updated regularly to encompass more and more utilities from EspressoDB providing a complete working example.

 ![Example table view of file status with column specific filters and dynamic progress bar.](doc-src/_static/lattedb-example.png)

-Other features that can be implemented is the storing of the data files in ``LatteDB`` as well as storing the analysis of the data files.
+Other features that can be implemented is the storing of the data files in LatteDB as well as storing the analysis of the data files.
 This allows for communal data analysis within a collaboration with a centralized location for results, making it easier to combine results from different members and reduce redundant work.
-Depending upon the success and popularity of ``EspressoDB``, it may be worth exploring whether OLCF (or other LCF) would be willing to allow users to host databases locally on the machines such that the compute nodes could interact with the database allowing users to minimize the number of small input files that are typically written to the file system as well.
-In our case, each separate task requires an input file and typically generates two or three small output files, rapidly polluting the file system with millions of small files.  ``EspressoDB`` will minimally allow users to _clean up_ these small files and store the relevant log and output information in the database.
+Depending upon the success and popularity of EspressoDB, it may be worth exploring whether OLCF (or other LCF) would be willing to allow users to host databases locally on the machines such that the compute nodes could interact with the database allowing users to minimize the number of small input files that are typically written to the file system as well.
+In our case, each separate task requires an input file and typically generates two or three small output files, rapidly polluting the file system with millions of small files.
+EspressoDB will minimally allow users to _clean up_ these small files and store the relevant log and output information in the database.